 The high desert region is majestic and harsh.
 It is an unforgiving landscape where, at times, life is a scramble.
 For the Northern Paiute, Western Shoshoni, Bannock, Klamath, and Modoc, survival demanded unremitting labor and almost constant movement.
 While the Klamath and Modoc possessed staple foods such as suckers, trout, wocus (water lily seed), and huckleberries, the tribes to the east had a more marginal existence.
 Their resilience in coping with high elevation, extreme temperatures, arid conditions, and isolation spoke to their time-tested survival skills in a challenging environment.
-The Klamath Basin peoples actually lived at a point of transition between Plateau, Basin, Coast and California lifeways, whereas the Northern Paiute, who held vast stretches of central and southeastern Oregon, were more closely tied to the basin environment.
+The Klamath Basin peoples lived at a point of transition between Plateau, Basin, Coast and California lifeways, whereas the Northern Paiute, who held vast stretches of central and southeastern Oregon, were more closely tied to the basin environment.

 Oregon's Great Basin peoples engaged in a seasonal round that often required 200 or more miles of travel per year.
 In winter they resided on the margins of lakes and rivers, seeking the lowest elevation and most moderate temperatures in harsh conditions.
-Their homes included rock shelters as well as lodges covered with brush and tule mats.
+Their homes included rock shelters and lodges covered with brush and tule mats.
 In winters, confinement and the months of the long moons encouraged storytelling and necessitated tapping the food resources carefully stored in the previous seasons.
 When spring became summer, these people were on the move.
 They hunted waterfowl, antelope, and deer; gathered roots, berries, seeds, and nuts; fished; and traveled.
 They moved to higher and higher elevations, following food sources, until the aspen leaves turned to bright gold, telling them it was time to leave the high country and return to the winter encampments.

 The peoples of the Great Basin traveled in extended family groups but sometimes gathered as bands for communal hunts.
 Women and children fanned out through the countryside and, moving slowly toward a ravine and making great noise, drove all creatures before them.
 Far down the trace, etched eons ago by erosion through basalt, the men stretched fiber nets.
 Here they clubbed frightened rabbits or, when lucky, killed deer and antelope with bow and arrow.
 Paddling carefully in the predawn cold onto the waters of the lakes in the middle of the High Desert, the men silently stretched nets between poles and, with a great noise, spooked the unsuspecting water birds.
 The birds rose to flee in the mist, only to become entangled in the mesh of netting, which the men then collapsed into the water, harvesting a bountiful supply of food for their families.

 Great Basin residents practiced a mixed economy.
 They hunted, fished, trapped, dug, and picked food resources.
-They moved with the seasons in an almost continuous quest for subsistence.
+They moved with the seasons in a quest for subsistence.
 They covered a vast, open country, leaving their petroglyphs at sacred sites, caching foods, camping in rock shelters used by the ancient inhabitants of the region.
 Their finely developed survival skills enabled them to endure and prosper in a land that held them, at times, at the edge of existence.

 The first inhabitants occupied three distinct biotic provinces or geographical areas.
 Their adaptation and mastery of the environment reached from the margins of the fog-shrouded and wet Pacific shoreline to the arid reaches of sagebrush and bunchgrass of the interior.
 Their subsistence activities took them from sea level to tree line in the Wallowas and on Steens Mountain.
 They were at home in the desert and in the grasslands of the Columbia Plateau.
 In the fall they set fire to the meadows to keep open the western Oregon valleys as well as to maintain the bald headlands along the Oregon coast.
 At the south-facing bases of the headlands they often erected their plank houses facing into the sun.
 They plied the rivers with dugout canoes; they hunted for ducks and geese on the lakes with balsa rafts made of dried tules.